salmanfrds/Si-Kinclong-Laundry/README.md

 - Easy navigation and user-friendly interface.
 - Responsive design for all devices.

-**How to Explore**
-Feel free to explore the website and learn more about our laundry services!
+**Feel free to explore the website and learn more about our laundry services!**